Asir magpie

 The Asir magpie (Pica asirensis), also known as the Arabian magpie, is a highly endangered species of magpie endemic to Saudi Arabia.
-It is only found in the country's southwestern highlands, in the Asir Region.
+It is only found in the country's southwestern highlands, in the Asir Mountains.
 It occurs only in African juniper forest in well-vegetated wadis and valleys.
-It was formerly classified as a subspecies of the Eurasian magpie (Pica pica), and still is by many authorities.
+It was originally described as a subspecies of the Eurasian magpie as Pica pica asirensis, and still is by some authorities.
 This species is highly threatened by habitat destruction, as its native forests are not regenerating.
 Tourism development and climate change are also posing a threat.
 Only 135 pairs (270 mature individuals) are known to survive in the wild, and this number is declining.

-A molecular phylogenetic study published in 2018 found that the Asir magpie was a sister taxon to the black-rumped magpie that is found on the Tibetan Plateau.
+A molecular phylogenetic study published in 2018 found that the Asir magpie was a sister taxon to the black-rumped magpie of the Tibetan Plateau, with which it also shares a black rump, unlike the other Pica magpies.